-Equation (1) gives constraints for the values of Φ and, therefore, constitutes a guideline for the design of the MTM.
-For this work, we aim for an MTM that behaves as an EC in the frequency range of 950-2850 MHz, while incorporates an adhoc phase shift from 700 to 950 MHz.
+of 950-2850 MHz, while incorporates an ad hoc phase shift from 700 to 950 MHz.
 Considering the stricter condition $\pm \pi/4$ for the limits of constructive interference, and taking d = 39 mm and f = 950 MHz as a representative frequency of the range 700-950 MHz, we conclude that Φ should be between 45° and 135° in this frequency band.

 Once the constraints of the MTM reflector have been specified, we can proceed with its design.
-One of the bestknown metamaterials that could be useful for this work is the mushroom-like structure [9].
-Although this structure satisfies some properties required for this work, it has some disadvantages, such as its narrow fractional bandwidth and its big size.
-Specifically, we require a fractional bandwidth of 26.18% (for the uplinks of the 750, 850 and 950 MHz bands, which cover the range of 703-915 MHz), but a mushroom-like structure can only achieve under 10%.
-Moreover, for operation at 703-915 MHz, the unit cell size of the mushroom-like structure is comparable to the desired size of the radiator.
+One of the best-known MTMs that could be useful for this work is the mushroom-like structure [9].
+Although this structure satisfies some properties that are required for this work, it has some disadvantages, such as its narrow fractional bandwidth and its big size.
+Specifically, we require a fractional bandwidth of 26.18% (for the uplinks of the 750, 850, and 950 MHz bands, which cover the range of 703-915 MHz), but a mushroomlike structure can only achieve under 10%.
+Moreover, for operation at 703-915 MHz, the unit cell (UC) size of the mushroom-like structure is comparable to the desired size of the radiator.
 For these reasons, we propose a new design based on a variation of the mushroom-like structure, which is presented in Fig. 3.
-The idea behind this design is that it allows the replacement of the inductive via of the mushroom-like structure by a multiplelayer gap.
+The idea behind this design is that it allows the replacement of the inductive via of the mushroom-like structure by a multiple-layer gap.
 Indeed, a conductive ground laminate viewed at a distance of less than $\lambda/4$ has an inductive impedance.
-This not only allows us to replace the via, but also to increase the inductance value by properly adjusting the length of the multiple layers (hence decreasing the operating frequency without increasing the lateral size W).
-As shown in [17], the multi-layered structure also provides a fractional bandwidth larger than the one provided by the mushroom-like structure using the same commercially available substrates.
+This not only allows us to replace the via but also to increase the inductance value by properly adjusting the length of the multiple layers (hence, decreasing the operating frequency without increasing the lateral size W).
+As shown in [17], the multilayered structure also provides a fractional bandwidth larger than the one provided by the mushroom-like structure using the same commercially available substrates.
 However, it has the disadvantage that it allows surface waves to propagate since it has no vias to impede their propagation.